 Company or developer:

-Microsoft Word is word processor that started with Word for MS-DOS in 1983.
-Currently Word is a core application of Microsoft Office suite.
+A popular word processor that started with Word for MS-DOS in 1983 and for year is now a core application of Microsoft Office suite.
 Microsoft Word offers powerful word processing and text editor features that allow users to easy create high quality documents.